zakkhoyt/ZHTextViewDemo/ZHTextViewDemo/README.txt

-This programming assignment had short but clear instructions:
+This programming assignment had the following instructions:

-Create a text area on iOS where if you type single asterisks around text it makes it italic, double makes it bold.
+"Create a text area on iOS where if you type single asterisks around text it makes it italic, double makes it bold."

-For this assignment I've implemented the logic in a ViewController which is triggered by a standard UITextView delegate.
-This logic could be moved into a UITextView subclass or any other location that would best fit a more defined scope.
+For this assignment I've implemented the logic directly in the ViewController which is triggered by a standard UITextView delegate.
+This logic could be moved into a UITextView subclass or category.

 As you type you will find that 'text' turns italic and ''text'' turns bold.
-I investigated a way to stack attributes so that you could apply bold and italic to the same piece of code, but didn't see that attribute stacking is a simple task (not impossible).

-Another issue i experienced is that if the target text is at the end of the string (assume it's turning italic), that all text entered aftewards will also be italic.
-To remedy this I've appended a space to the end with normal text formatting.
+I was able to set the cursor position correctly after the update as well.

+One case where it may not act as expected is if you type the double ticks at the back of a word first, then move to the front to complete it.
+It will instead double italicise.

+This could be improved by stacking attributes.
+That is if you bolded a word then went back to italicise it, it would then be bold-ital.
+Or a triple tick (''') command.